gravitational/teleport/rfd/0191-workload-id-config-ux.md

   // of custom JWT claims.
 }

+message WorkloadIdentityTTL {
+  // The maximum TTL that can be requested for credential using this
+  // WorkloadIdentity.
+  // If the requested TTL is greater than this value, the TTL will be capped at
+  // this value.
+  // If not set, a default value of 24 hours will be used. google.protobuf.Duration max = 1;
+}

 // WorkloadIdentitySPIFFE holds configuration for the issuance of
 // SPIFFE-compatible workload identity credentials when this WorkloadIdentity
 // is used.